 I am a fair weather gardener.
 That’s to say that I like to do my gardening in warm sunshine and leave the hard labour and back-breaking work to my lovely husband.

 Nevertheless, I am aware that if shrubs, grass, and trees are left unmanaged and overgrown in the autumn they can provide great hiding spots, shelter and even an easy access route to your home.
-Black rats, in particular, are very good climbers ( I once heard them referred to as ninjas).

 - Keep branches and shrubbery trimmed away from the house

-- Ensure outside bin lids and secure
+- Ensure outside bin lids are secure

 - Do not leave rubbish bags out in the open